Eccentric Catastrophes & What To Do With Them: Eccentric Catastrophes

 \subsection{Matched Asymptotic Expansion}

-The method of asymptotic matching is a general technique of asymptotic analysis used to approximate solutions of dynamical systems when two differing approximations have an overlapping regime of validity.
-The full details of the method can be found, for example, in~\cite{Bender,Verhulst,Dingle}, while some applications within the field of gravitational physics can be found in~\cite{Compere:2021zfj,Nakano:2016klh,Ireland:2015cjj,Dixon:2013lva,Mundim:2013vca,Gallouin:2012kb,Yunes:2005nn,Yunes:2006iw,Poujade:2001ie}.
+We now consider the creation of a matched asymptotic expansion to approximate Eq.~\eqref{eq:Em-int}.
+The formal details of the method can be found, for example, in~\cite{Bender,Verhulst,Dingle}, while some applications within the field of gravitational physics can be found in~\cite{Compere:2021zfj,Nakano:2016klh,Ireland:2015cjj,Dixon:2013lva,Mundim:2013vca,Gallouin:2012kb,Yunes:2005nn,Yunes:2006iw,Poujade:2001ie}.
 In our case, the two regimes of validity have been detailed in Sec.~\ref{sec:spa} \&~\ref{sec:fold}, and the matching region is the region around $f_{\rm max}$.
 Below, we provide the details of the matching procedure, and include subdominant effects due to the finite limits of integration in Eq.~\eqref{eq:Em-int}.